NataEn/Advanced-JS-Topics/oop_and_prototypes.md

 aaa
 ```

+The `fullName` function is a closure, it refers to the kind argument passed into the function constructor (and not this.fullName).

 ### Memory saving tips

 1. each time we create a new Person with the `new` key word, all functions defined in the Person class will be copied to the new instance, creating many copies of those functions. all working well, but! as the new instance points to the prototype of Person, why not add those functions to that same prototype: